tmaxmax/go-sse/README.md

 You can also see that `go-sse` takes care of splitting input by lines into new fields, as required by the specification.

-Keep in mind that providers, such as the `ValidReplayProvider` used above, will ignore events without IDs.
+Keep in mind that providers, such as the `ValidReplayProvider` used above, will panic if they receive events without IDs.
 To have our event expire, as configured, we must set an ID for the event:

 ```go
 m.ID = sse.ID("unique")